 • The average math/science prerequisite GPA for the 2018 entering pharmacy class was 3.38.

 The Pharmacy College Admissions Test (PCAT) is a required exam for admission to UH College of Pharmacy.
 Students should take the PCAT during September of the year before they want to start pharmacy school or earlier and have PCAT send their scores directly to PharmCAS.

-UPDATE: For the 2018 application cycle, the February 2018 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.
+For the 2019 application cycle, the February 2019 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.

 Students may take the exam several times; each score will be looked at separately.
 If students do retake the exam, it is advised that students increase their score for each retake.
 The college does not drop the lowest score or average PCAT scores.
 PCAT scores more than three years old (taken prior to January 2016) will not be considered when making admissions decisions.

 The college requires that students submit 3 letters of reference with their application to PharmCAS:

 It is recommended that letters come from the following sources: